softprodev/react-native-web-hello-world/README.md

 A way to share application logic between a React Web app and a React Native app, while keeping the individual component rendering unique to each platform.

-For a thorough discussion of this project, please read my [Blog Post][bg] about it.

 ## The app